umasreeakula/website_funnel_analysis/README.md

 -> Optimising homepage layout and search functionality.
 - Optimise the homepage layout, content, and call-to-action buttons to encourage users to explore products through search.
 - Improve the search functionality, product filtering options, and product recommendations to help users find desired items easily.
-- Implement responsive design principles to ensure a seamless user experience across all devices: adjust user interface elements and navigation and check the flow, especially mobile devices, to streamline the process.
+- Implement responsive design principles to ensure a seamless user experience across all devices.
+Adjust user interface elements, navigation and checkout flow for mobile users to streamline the purchasing process.

 #### Nice to Haves: